inventage/atlassian-bitbucket-diy-backup/README.md

 * `s3`                  - Amazon S3 bucket - requires the Elasticsearch Cloud plugin to be installed.
 See https://www.elastic.co/guide/en/elasticsearch/plugins/2.3/cloud-aws.html
 * `fs`                  - Shared filesystem - requires all data and master nodes to mount a shared file system to the same mount point and that it is configured in the elasticsearch.yml file.
 See https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html

-`STANDBY_HOME_TYPE` Strategy for Bitbucket home directory disaster recovery, valid values are:
+`STANDBY_DISK_TYPE` Strategy for Bitbucket home directory disaster recovery, valid values are:
-*  `zfs`                - ZFS snapshot strategy for home directory replication.
+*  `zfs`                - ZFS snapshot strategy for disk replication.

 `STANDBY_DATABASE_TYPE` Strategy for replicating the database, valid values are:
 *  `amazon-rds`         - Amazon RDS Read replica